-Hepatitis C treatment's side effects can now be studied in the labNovember 16th, 2012 in Diseases, Conditions, Syndromes /
+Hepatitis C treatment's side effects can now be studied in the labNovember 16, 2012 by Katrina Voss in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—The adverse side effects of certain hepatitis C medications can now be replicated and observed in Petri dishes and test tubes, thanks to a research team led by Craig Cameron, the Paul Berg Professor of Biochemistry and Molecular Biology at Penn State University.
 "The new method not only will help us to understand the recent failures of hepatitis C antiviral drugs in some patients in clinical trials," said Cameron.
 "It also could help to identify medications that eliminate all adverse effects."
 The team's findings, published in the current issue of the journal PLOS Pathogens may help pave the way toward the development of safer and more-effective treatments for hepatitis C, as well as other pathogens such as SARS and West Nile virus.